|

 Herodotus settled down in Thurii and devoted his efforts to

-the completion of a great work entitled 'Inquiry' ( the Greek
+the completion of a great work entitled 'Inquiry' ( a Greek

-word for which is History ).
+word which passed into Latin and took on its modern meaning as History ).
 Herodotus' wide-ranging work has

 subsequently been presented by scholars as a nine part work the

-first six of which are introductory and give rounded
+first six 'books' of which are introductory and give rounded

 introductions to most of the peoples of the ancient world giving